Royal Tekke Bokhara

 New rugs are of the highest quality in their category and are handpicked overseas by the Bashir family.

-Bokhara rugs are woven in almost any color, but they are perhaps best known for their red colors, as seen in this fine red brick example.
+Bokhara rugs are woven in almost any color, but they are perhaps best known for their rich red colors, as seen in this fine ruby red example.
 In handmade carpet culture, the color red signifies wealth, courage, beauty, luck and joy.
 To produce this piece's color, natural plant dyes have been used.
 It has also been carefully hand-knotted by weavers residing at the foothills of the Himalayan mountains using pure hand-spun wool.
 This piece embodies the traditional aesthetic found in carpets containing designs originating from Central Asia.

 Bokhara is a term widely used in the West to refer to carpets and rugs made by various Turkmen tribes of Central Asia.
 Their history dates back centuries.
 The Turkomans were situated to the north of what is now called Afghanistan.
 During the early 1900s, the name of Bukhara, a city in Uzbekistan, was given to these rugs.
 The Turkomans were an industrious people who would barter their trade for food, clothing, etc. As a result, their weavings would invariably show up in bazaars (a type of market) in cities such as Bukhara, hence the name.
 The city did serve as a transit point for some Turkmen rugs on their way to the West.
 Nowadays, Bokharas are considered among the finest carpets in Afghanistan and Pakistan, distinguished by their extra fine knots and soft, silky touch.
 They are also popular worldwide due to their suitability to almost any space.